hybero/todo-nestjs-api/README.md

 Rename .env.example to .env

-Change 'username' and 'password' to the same as in docker-compose.yml
+Change 'username' and 'password' in .env to the same as in docker-compose.yml

 Change 'db_name' in .env to 'todo_app' - has to be same as 'POSTGRES_DB' value in docker-compose.yml